 Unuhia te rito o te harakeke Kei whae te kōmako, e kō?
-Whakatairangitia - rere ki uta, rere ki tai; Ui mai koe ki ahau he aha te mea nui o tea ao, the kōmako sing?

-Māku e kī atu he tangata, he tangata, he tangata!

-Remove the heart of the flax bush and where will
+Whakatairangitia - rere ki uta, rere ki tai; Ui mai koe ki ahau he aha te mea nui o tea ao, Māku e kī atu he tangata, he tangata!
+Remove the heart of the flax bush and where will the kōmako sing?

-Proclaim it to the land, proclaim it to the sea; Ask me, "What is the greatest thing in the world?"
+Proclaim it to the land, proclaim it to the sea; ask me, "What is the greatest thing in the world?"

 I will reply,